mluukkai/WebPalvelinohjelmointi2023/english/week8.md

   <% end %>
 ```

 Now initially only the text <i>calculating the recommendation...</i> is rendered.
-After the page is rendered Turbo makes an HTTP GET request to the specified path (users/id/recommendation), and fills in the HTML that it gets as a response.
-The partial for recommendation looks the following *view/users/_recommendation.html.erb*:
+After the page is rendered Turbo makes an HTTP GET request to the specified path (users/id/recommendation) and fills in the HTML that it gets as a response.
+The partial for the recommendation looks the following:

+**view/users/_recommendation.html.erb**

 ```html
 <%= turbo_frame_tag "beer_recommendation_tag" do %>